jassss02/jassss02/README.md

 - 👋 Hi, I’m @jassss02
 - 👀 I’m interested in cybersecurity and ethical hacking
 - 🌱 I’m currently learning cybersecurity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects and research papers in cybersecurity
 - 📫 Reach me at jasmehrkhosla@gmail.com

 <!---